idank/holykeebs-docs/recommended-tools/index.md

 ## Black Marker

 A black marker is used to paint the edges of PCBs black for better looks.
-A sharpie works fine for this, but for best results I recommend an acrylic marker, such as any of [these Posca ones](https://www.amazon.com/dp/B0BKGL69MP), which produces an opaque, matte edge and is easier to use around internal corners due to its soft tip.
+A sharpie works fine for this, but for best results I recommend an acrylic marker, such as [these soft tip Posca ones](https://www.amazon.com/Uni-POSCA-Paint-Marker-PC8K-24/dp/B07Q393NCV), which produces an opaque, matte edge and is easier to use around internal corners due to its soft tip.